 Don’t be afraid to link away from your blog as well (but do make sure those links open in new window).
 If you link your readers to new useful information, they will return to find out where the best information is.

 Add a call to action and end on a high note

 Give your reader a sense of conclusion, a sense of closure.
 Briefly summarize your points at the end.
 Make your reader feel like it was worth their while to spend time with your post.

 The better your content is, the higher the chance that people will stick to the end and that they will decide to convert using the call to action that you’re presenting.

-One options is to encourage users to become loyal fans and returning visitors.
-Provide opportunity to subscribe to your newsletter or to follow you in social media.
+One option is to encourage users to become loyal fans and returning visitors.
+Email marketing is great for this.
+Provide an opportunity to subscribe to your newsletter or to follow you in social media.